HewlettPackard/Anthos-on-SimpliVity/README.md

 ---

-## Anthos GKE on-prem config files
+### Anthos GKE on-prem cluster configuration

-Sample yaml config files needed to deploy gke on-prem clusters are located in `docs` directory.
-The actual files needed will contain sensitive information and should be kept separately.
-(In a secure git repo or ...)
-The paths to the files should be entered into the `inventory/group_vars/all/all.yml` file under the `gke_cluster_config:` variable.
+Similar to the GKE Admin Workstation configuration, the GKE on-prem cluster configuration is defined through variables in the `inventory/group_vars/all/all.yml` file.

 ---

+### F5 Configuration

+The F5 configuration is defined through variables in the `inventory/group_vars/all/all.yml` file.

+---

-## Protected Passwords/Keys for F5 Configuration
+### Protected Passwords/Keys for vSphere and F5 Configuration

 The file `inventory/group_vars/all/vault.yml` contains the following variables used for the F5 playbook: